Ask our team of design experts

 1. Frameless Rectangular 40" High Beveled Wall Mirror

-Mirrors will not only visually expand the size of a room, but they may also keep you more sane as they bring in more light, whether from the sun or through the reflection of a dining room chandelier.
+Use a wall mirror to visually expand the size of a room - depending on the position, a wall-mounted mirror may also keep you more sane by bringing in more light, whether from the sun or through the reflection of a dining room chandelier.

 2. Langley Branch Round Gold Leaf Table